evlPanda/evlpanda.github.io/_posts/2019-12-17-blank_last_lines_in_files.md

 ---

 Situation: Files have an extra blank line at the end.
-This can be corrected by setting .SetRecTerminator() to line feed (char 13).
+This can be corrected by setting .SetRecTerminator() to carriage return (char 13).

 {% highlight java %}
    Local File &File;